 The Root of the Behavior

-There have been many studies conducted to answer the question of why dogs eat grass and as you might have imagined there is no simple, single answer as dogs eat grass for different reasons.
-The studies did, however, confirm that the behavior is very common and in most cases normal and not harmful.
+There have been many studies conducted to answer the question, "why does my dog eat grass?"
+As you might have imagined there is no simple, single answer as dogs eat grass for different reasons.
+The studies did confirm that the behavior is very common and, in most cases, normal and not harmful.
 Since the results have not been entirely conclusive on the reasoning behind the behavior, several theories still persist.

-Some experts argue that the behavior is inherited from wolves and rooted in the habits of dogs’ distant ancestors who ate prey that ate grass, thus developing a taste for it as well.
-While others believe that the behavior might be instinctual and that dogs ingest plant material such as grass as a way to increase intestinal motility because that is what studies suggest wild chimpanzees do to remove intestinal parasites.
-If your dog’s behavior started suddenly and is recurring it is best to take your dog to the vet to check for intestinal worms.
+Some experts argue that the behavior is inherited from wolves and rooted in the habits of the dog's distant ancestors who ate prey that ate grass, thus developing a taste for it as well.
+Others believe that the behavior might be instinctual and that dogs ingest plant material such as grass as a way to increase intestinal motility because that is what studies suggest wild chimpanzees do to remove intestinal parasites.
+If your dog’s behavior started suddenly and is recurring, it is best to take your dog to the vet to check for intestinal worms.